reagent-project/reagent/doc/ControlledInputs.md

  (swap! k inc)
 ;; When key changes, old component is unmounted and new one created, and the new component will use the new default-value
 ```

+(Similar workaround can be also used with DOM inputs)

 ## Examples